masagrator/FPSLocker-Warehouse/Methodology/Dark Souls/README.md

 > Details

-Game is using internal FPS lock and everything related to FPS and game speed is reevaluated on each next frame, so we cannot write properly working patch.
+Game is using internal FPS lock that is also used to tie game speed to framerate.
+So when FPS drops, game slows down.
-For dedicated cheat file go [HERE](https://gbatemp.net/threads/dark-souls-60-fps-mod.557760/)